-Why Dying My Hair and Tattooing My Body Are Forms of Self-Harm
+Why Dyeing My Hair and Tattooing My Body Are Forms of Self-Care

 I first dyed my hair blue the next summer before starting high school.

 I was first hospitalized for depression when I was 16 years old.

 I got my first tattoo the next year when I was 17 years old.

 Over the last 17 years, as my list of diagnoses grew, my tattoo collection and hair colors achieved grew proportionately.

 While there has not been a tattoo to mark every trauma or a hair color change to go along with every surgery or hospitalization, there is undoubtedly a connection between my body modification and my mental health.

 For some people, the constant chemicals of hair dying and the extreme permanent change of tattoos are the opposite of what you think of when you think “self-care.”
 Few people equate needles and bleach with self-care for completely real and valid reasons.
 My tattoos and hair color have led to anything from rolled eyes to a stranger asking me, “But why would you want to ruin your body like that?”
 They have also, of course, led to compliments, questions and great conversations.